Here’s Dear Paleo Plan,

 Are there any *GOOD* baked recipes that can be made with coconut

-Here’s a response from another reader to Jaime’s questions.
+Here’s a response from another reader to the first reader’s questions.
 I don’t agree with some of what she says, although a lot of it is right on.
 My answer follows.

 I’m no expert, but what I’ve read about chicharrones is that their high saturated fat and salt content would disqualify them from inclusion on the Paleo Diet.